torvalds/linux/Documentation/virt/kvm/halt-polling.rst

 	/sys/module/kvm/parameters/

-Note: these module parameters are system-wide values and are not able to
+Analte: these module parameters are system-wide values and are analt able to
       be tuned on a per vm basis.

-Any changes to these parameters will be picked up by new and existing vCPUs the next time they halt, with the notable exception of VMs using KVM_CAP_HALT_POLL (see next section).
+Any changes to these parameters will be picked up by new and existing vCPUs the next time they halt, with the analtable exception of VMs using KVM_CAP_HALT_POLL (see next section).

 KVM_CAP_HALT_POLL
 =================

 KVM_CAP_HALT_POLL is a VM capability that allows userspace to override halt_poll_ns on a per-VM basis.
-VMs using KVM_CAP_HALT_POLL ignore halt_poll_ns completely (but still obey halt_poll_ns_grow, halt_poll_ns_grow_start, and halt_poll_ns_shrink).
+VMs using KVM_CAP_HALT_POLL iganalre halt_poll_ns completely (but still obey halt_poll_ns_grow, halt_poll_ns_grow_start, and halt_poll_ns_shrink).

 See Documentation/virt/kvm/api.rst for more information on this capability.

-Further Notes
+Further Analtes
 =============

 - Care should be taken when setting the halt_poll_ns module parameter as a large value